UTSA-cyber/sceadan/doc/training_procedure.md

 This document describes the procedure for training Sceadan and building a custom classifier:

+1. Sceadan is a C++ program that uses liblinear.
+You will need the following tools and libraries installed:

+   c++ automake autoconf liblinear libm git-all

+   On Fedora you can install these with:

+   $ sudo yum install gcc-c++ automake autoconf liblinear liblinear-cli liblinear-doc

+1. Download sceadan if you don't have it:

+   $ git clone --recursive git@github.com:nbeebe/sceadan.git

-1. Compile sceadan and run the self-test
+2. Compile sceadan and run the self-test

    $ (cd src ; ./configure ; make ; make check)

-2. Make a list of the file types that you wish to classify.
+3. Make a list of the file types that you wish to classify.

-3. Collect at least 40 samples of each file type, where the average file size is 100K - 1MB.
+4. Collect at least 40 samples of each file type, where the average file size is 100K - 1MB.

    [THIS DOESN'T WORK YET:]
    Ideally, the files should be from the country of interest.
 If you